Custom Post Processing in Unity URP: Full Guide [Shader Graph + Code]

 Believe it or not... that's it!

 You can now use volumes to integrate your own custom post processing effects, and hopefully it will be easier to port into the official solution once it arrives.
+Once you're comfortable with the pipeline, you can try building more complex effects like a dissolve shader and hooking it in as a fullscreen pass.

 Sources